EDSAaa/Dron-FIUNAM/README.md

 - LiPo Battery Turnigy Nanotech 3S 45~90C 1300 [mAh]
 - 3D printed frame class 250

 The operation of the quadcopter is as follows.
-The FC was programmed with a release of MultiWii, only for use it like a Data Acquisition Module.
+On the one hand, The FC was programmed with a release of MultiWii, only for use it like a Data Acquisition Module.
 And on the other hand Teensy has implemented the MultiWii Serial Protocol (MSP) to request all the sensor data to the FC.
 Simultaneously, this microcontroller calculates a State Feedback Controller and sends the PWM signals to the brushless motors.

 The State Feedback controller only consider 8 states (which can be measured with the FC): *z*, *roll*, *pitch*, *yaw*, and its derivatives with respect to time.
 Thats why the controller only can only adjust the height, but not the *xy* position.